f5devcentral/xcedgedemoguide/README.md

 # Objective

-This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate **Hybrid Multicloud App Delivery** using the F5 Distributed Cloud Platform, including App Stack, Multi-Cloud Networking (MCN) and Edge Compute.
+This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the capabilities of the F5 Distributed Cloud Platform through the lens of the key strategic solution area - **Hybrid Multicloud App Delivery** for seamlessly deploying app components across cloud, branch, and edge.

+The outlined use-cases focus on F5 Distributed Cloud App Stack, Multi-Cloud Networking (MCN) and Edge Compute services.

 You can use the included scripts to deploy a WooCommerce sample app, which represents a traditional 3-tier app architecture (backend + database + frontend).
 With F5 Distributed Cloud Services, you can easily deploy and securely network these app services to create a distributed app model that spans across:

 - Customer Edge (CE) public cloud

-- Retail Branch (AppStack on a private cloud)
+- Retail Branch (App Stack on a private cloud)

 - Regional Edge (RE)